 EN 13595:2002 – This covers jackets, trousers plus one and two piece suits.
 It has been formatted into four parts.
 Part 1 includes the requirements and the examination procedures of the clothing while parts 2 to 4 describe the laboratory testing procedures for three of the specialised tests: impact abrasion, impact cut and burst strength.

-EN 13634:2002 – The standard for motorcyclists’ footwear that draws on tests from the established industrial footwear standards together with specialised motorcycle type tests from EN 13595.
+EN 13634:2010 – The standard for motorcyclists’ footwear that draws on tests from the established industrial footwear standards together with specialised motorcycle type tests from EN 13595.
 The standard includes two levels of protection which are determined by the abrasion and cut resistance tests.
-EN 13634 is currently under revision.

 EN 13594:2002 – The standard for motorcyclists’ protective gloves which, like the footwear standard, is based on both general industrial and specialised motorcycle test procedures.